justknife/polipup/README.md

 # polipup
-This application is based on netmiko, allowing you to conveniently work with your network equipment.
+This application is based on paramiko and netmiko, allowing you to conveniently work with your network equipment.
 It works both with keys from the console and at startup.
 Multi-platform application
 the application is under development and is aimed at